-To work with a 3G USB modem key:
+To work with a mobile broadband USB modem key:

 - 1. If necessary, turn on your unit and wait for the startup sequence to complete. - 2.
-If necessary, insert the SIM card into the USB modem key.
-For more information, refer to the documentation that came with your modem key. - 3.
-If necessary, connect the USB modem key to one of the USB ports of your unit. - 4.
-From the Windows desktop, tap the AirCard Watcher icon to start the application.

-5. Once the AirCard Watcher application starts, tap Connect to establish a connection with the mobile network.
+If necessary, connect the USB modem key to one of the USB ports of your unit. - 3.
+Start the application allowing you to establish a connection to the mobile network. - 4.
+Once the application starts, connect to the mobile network.